Read further to know the chilling tales behind these haunted places in Delhi!

 7. Khooni Nadi, Rohini

 A stretch of the water body which sucks you inside.
 A river which gulps down all those who dare to go inside its conspiring waters.
-This river in Delhi?s Rohini does precisely that.
+This river in Delhi's Rohini does precisely that.
 The reason it got its name thus and the also the status of one of the most scary places in Delhi .
 See any similarities between the water body and Bermuda Triangle?

 (Near Delhi Earth Station, Bistdari Road, Sardar Patel Marg)

 A Tughlaq era hunting lodge in a near decadent state, in a supposedly haunted condition surrounded by dense forests from all sides.
 Though no paranormal sightings have taken place at this spot, those who visit this place have often complained of an invisible shield of energy around the place, which hits them like a juggernaut every time they go anywhere near the place.
 Dare to challenge the supposedly invisible?